mem48/geocompr/main.md

 <!-- R also as an interface to GIS software GRASS GIS, SAGA, QGIS, ArcGIS (calls from R and from the software) reference to the CLI/GUI integration chapter -->

 <!-- 3. short S story - an interface to Fortran and C -> nowodays R is an interface to many programming languages C, Fortran, C++, JavaScript, Go; -->
+The most important recent evolution in R's spatial ecosystem has without doubt been support for simple features thanks to the **sf** package [@R-sf], described in Chapter \@ref(spatial-class).

 <!--
 - r, rstudio, gdal, proj4, geos, udunits